-Chapter 4: Into and Being With the Mystical Body of Christ, the Church, the
+Chapter 4: Into and Being With the Church:

-Beneficiary and the Source of Graces
+and the Beneficiary and the Source of Graces

+What is the Church of Christ?
+Why is it called his Body?
 Why is it both the Means and the Beneficiary of Christ's Redemptive Graces?

-What does Jesus mean by saying he wanted to build his
+What does Jesus mean by saying he wanted to build his Church?

-Part One, The Church as, like A Big Edifice, One Big Aggregate of Living Stones/souls bonded together by the One Corner Prime Living Stone: the Lord Jesus Christ
+The Church as, like A Big Edifice, One Big Aggregate of Living Stones/souls bonded together by the One Corner Prime Living Stone: the Lord Jesus Christ

 In Matthew 16:18 where Jesus placed Saint Peter in special prominence as His continuing bedrock of the Church upon whom He said He "will build" His "church" Jesus specifically mentioned our repeated word here' church', which He said He